 Neuropathology.
 Cortical dysplasia is best evaluated microscopically and can be characterized with regard to easily identifiable abnormalities, summarized in Table 2.
-These microscopic features reflect disruption of normal developmental processes and can be used to stratify the lesions as resulting from early, intermediate, or late gestational events, which correspond, respectively, to severe, moderate, and mild cortical dysplasia (120).
-Other investigators have suggested that cortical dysplasia can be grouped into 3 main patterns: (1) cortical laminar disorganization, (2) neuronal cytomegaly with cytoskeletal abnormalities and balloon cells, and (3) hypercellular cortical molecular layer (140).
-The most important distinction in this regard is between (1) abnormal tissue architecture or distribution, arrangement and orientation of neurons and synaptic layers, and (2) cytological abnormalities with dysplastic and megalocytic neurons (16).
-Laminar-specific expression of gene products are demonstrated in some cases and can be shown in sections of resected brain tissue (38; 126).
+These microscopic features reflect disruption of normal developmental processes and can be used to stratify the lesions as resulting from early, intermediate, or late gestational events, which correspond, respectively, to severe, moderate, and mild cortical dysplasia (138).
+Other investigators have suggested that cortical dysplasia can be grouped into 3 main patterns: (1) cortical laminar disorganization, (2) neuronal cytomegaly with cytoskeletal abnormalities and balloon cells, and (3) hypercellular cortical molecular layer (160).
+The most important distinction in this regard is between (1) abnormal tissue architecture or distribution, arrangement and orientation of neurons and synaptic layers, and (2) cytological abnormalities with dysplastic and megalocytic neurons (21).
+Laminar-specific expression of gene products are demonstrated in some cases and can be shown in sections of resected brain tissue (47; 144).
 In a multicenter, international collaborative study involving neuropathologists in15 countries, it was demonstrated that the use of immunocytochemical reactivities brought greater diagnostic precision and agreement than simple hematoxylin-eosin histology alone, but that the integration of genetic profiles with neuropathology further enhanced this precision and agreement (20).
 Moreover, in situ hybridization in surgical specimens of focal cortical dysplasia type II demonstrates lamina-specific genetic expression in which the morphologically normal neurons show migration to correct layers of the cortex, unlike dysmorphic neurons and balloon cells that migrate abnormally and are displaced within the cortex (178).